sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 ### Source code
 An important component of the SIV is the tool [spec-to-smt](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/source/tools/spec-to-smt/spec-to-smt.cpp), which converts the symbolic summary (specified in K-AST) to SMTLIB queries, with the core functionality defined in [library](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/source/libs/smt-generator/smt-generator.cpp).

-### Testing arena for SIV
+### Testing for SIV
-The [test directory](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/single_instruction_translation_validation/mcsema/register-variants) contains contain a folder for each binary instruction.
-Each such instructions, for example the [addq_r64_r64](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/single_instruction_translation_validation/mcsema/register-variants/adcq_r64_r64), has the following structure:
+For each binary instruction, for example the [addq_r64_r64](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/single_instruction_translation_validation/mcsema/register-variants/adcq_r64_r64), has the following structure:

  - `test.c`: C file with an instruction instance of `addq` wrapped in inline assembly.
  - `test`: Binary compiled from above C file.